Combined approach with second-order optimality conditions for bilevel programming problems: Preliminaries and preliminary results

-Since \eqref{GCP} is equivalent to \eqref{gcpr}, by \cite[Theorem 2.1]{DSY14} (or Theorem 3.1 in \cite{YY97}), we get the result for the M-stationary point; by Corollary 6 in \cite{GYZ20} and the expression for the limiting normal cone of the complementarity set \cite[Proposition 3.7]{Ye00}, we get the result for the S-stationary point.
-Alternatively, if the set $C$ is a polyhedral set, then we can also use the \cite[Theorem 3.8]{Me20} to derive the desired result. \end{proof}
+Since \eqref{GCP} is equivalent to \eqref{gcpr}, by \cite[Theorem 2.1]{DSY14} and the expression for the limiting normal cone of the complementarity set, we get the result for the M-stationary point.
+Similarly, by Corollary 6 in \cite{GYZ20} and the expression for the regular normal cone of the complementarity set, we get the result for the S-stationary point.
+Alternatively, if the set $C$ is a polyhedral set, then we can also use the \cite[Theorem 3.8]{Me20} to derive the desired result. \end{proof} \begin{remark} By definition, it is easy to see that if \eqref{GCP} is partially calm and problem \eqref{uniformp} is Clarke calm at $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$, then the Clarke calmness for \eqref{GCP} holds. \end{remark}